b3ll/Motion/README.md

 # Motion vs. Core Animation

 Motion is not designed to be a general-purpose replacement for Core Animation.
 Core Animation animations are run in a special way, in another process, outside of your app and are designed to be smooth even when the main thread is being heavily used.
-Motion on the other head is all run in-process (like a game engine), and using it liberally without considering heavy stack traces, will result in poor performance and dropped frames.
+Motion on the other hand is all run in-process (like a game engine), and using it liberally without considering heavy stack traces, will result in poor performance and dropped frames.
 Motion itself is not slow (in fact it's really [fast](#performance)!), but calling methods to change view / layer properties or change layout at 60 FPS (or more) can be really taxing if not done carefully.

 **tl;dr**: Treat Motion animations as you would a `UIScrollView` (since scrolling animations behave the same way).
 If you have too much going on in your `UIScrollView` it'll lag when it scrolls; the same applies to Motion.